Southeast Alaska Fjords Photography Workshop with Adventures NW Magazine

 This remote wilderness is only accessible by boat and the David B is one of the best options for experiencing the unique and wild location, where you’ll have the opportunity to photograph a tidewater glacier, deep canyon-like fjords, wildlife, such as humpback whales, killer whales, and brown and black bears.

-Visit: Schedules and Rates for availability
+Visit: Schedules and Rates for availability on other workshops.

 Day 1 – Juneau to Taku Harbor